johnsonejoga456/Finance-manager-BE/README.md

-Got it—thanks for sharing the original `Goals.jsx`!
-I’ll pivot the documentation to focus on explaining the **features of the Goals Page** and **how users can utilize it**, written in a user-friendly style rather than a technical spec.
-This will serve as a guide for end-users of your finance manager app, highlighting what they can do, how to interact with the page, and why it’s valuable.
-I’ll base it on the `Goals.jsx` you provided, assuming it’s fully implemented with `GoalCard`, `MilestoneList`, and related components styled as we’ve discussed (Mantine-based, sleek, modern).

----

 # Goals Page User Guide

 Welcome to the **Goals Page** of your Finance Manager app!
 This is your hub for setting, tracking, and achieving your financial dreams—whether it’s saving for a vacation, paying off debt, or building an emergency fund.
 Here’s everything you need to know to make the most of it.